Frankenstein Had More Class Than Facebook

 0

-No one in control of the system
+No one is in control of the system.

-In the article, writer Kevin Roose grabbed a line from the groundbreaking Mary Shelley novel in which the creature’s creator, Victor Frankenstein said “I had been the author of unalterable evils,” he says, “and I lived in daily fear lest the monster whom I had created should perpetrate some new wickedness.”
+In the article, writer Kevin Roose grabbed a line from the groundbreaking Mary Shelley novel in which the creature’s creator, Victor Frankenstein, said, “I had been the author of unalterable evils,” he says, “and I lived in daily fear lest the monster whom I had created should perpetrate some new wickedness.”

-If that is the case, than Facebook is an out-of-control organization (like Equifax) and is unworthy of its lofty stock market valuations.
+If that is the case, Facebook is an out-of-control organization (like Equifax) and unworthy of its lofty stock market valuations.
 How else could Facebook allow advertisers to target users with offensive terms like “Jew hater,” according to a ProPublica report, while simultaneously profiting from that ad campaign?
 This no-accountability profiteering is the worst form of social media pollution, on par with such corporate disasters as the Exxon Valdez oil spill and the subsequent cover-up by Exxon about how it happened.

 This may be why the monster Frankenstein said: